guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 %Taking out larger sums can mean you pay more tax.%

-You can leave your pot to someone when you die but they would have to pay inheritance tax on it.
+You can leave your pot to someone when you die but they may have to pay inheritance tax on it.

 If the pension provider your fund is with goes bust you'll be covered by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/).